Here is a quick recap of industry related headlines over the last week:

 - GM offers an exchange program on their Chevrolet and GMC CPO units.
 If the customer changes their mind within three days or 150 miles, the purchaser can exchange it for any Buick, Chevrolet, or GMC CPO vehicle.

-- Nissan is improving their CPO program by adding additional benefits such that include $750 Captive Cash on all CPO Rogue and Rogue Sports and adding one-year complimentary pre-paid maintenance when a CPO vehicle is financed through NMAC.
+- Nissan is improving their CPO program by adding additional benefits such as $750 Captive Cash on all CPO Rogue and Rogue Sports and adding one-year complimentary pre-paid maintenance when a CPO vehicle is financed through NMAC.

 For some dealers, there is additional incentive to CPO a certain percentage of their used inventory as it bumps up their status with the manufacturer.
 For example,